jakobib/angularjs2014/angularjs-library-services.md

 ![Suggest Wikipedia articles with ng-suggest](suggest_wikipedia_en.png)

 Similar suggestions can be provided for any Open Search Suggestions service by just changing the service's base URL.
-Among other features, responses can be embedded as simple lists (SeeAlso recommender services, for instance related documents and related publications), and different JSON response formats can be mapped from.
+Among other features, responses can be embedded as simple lists (SeeAlso recommender services, for instance related documents and related publications), and other JSON response formats can be mapped to suggestions format.

 ## Availability with ng-daia